Haha (entertainer): 2000–2008: Debut and rising popularity

 Haha was born on August 20, 1979, in Stuttgart, Baden-Württemberg, West Germany and moved to Seoul, South Korea when he was an infant.
-His parents are both Korean, with his mother holding a doctorate in psychology, and he has an older sister, Ha Ju-ri who is a pianist, also with a doctorate.
+His parents are both Korean.
+His mother has a doctorate in psychology, and he has older sister, Ha Ju-ri who is a pianist, and who also has a doctorate.
 Haha graduated from Daejin University, where he obtained a master's degree in Drama and Fine Arts.
-He later signed to Seoul Records and debuted as a singer and rapper in 2001 with hip hop group, Z-kiri.
-Despite excessive promotion, Z-kiri failed to get popular and was quickly disbanded.
+He signed to Seoul Records and debuted as a singer and rapper in 2001 with the hip-hop group, Z-kiri.
+Despite being widely promoted, Z-kiri failed to get popular and quickly disbanded.

-In 2002, Haha became a co-host for the show, What's Up YO! alongside MC Mong and Jerome To.
+In 2002, Haha became a co-host on the show, What's Up YO! alongside MC Mong and Jerome To.
 The three later became known as the "What's Up Trio" because of their strong friendship on-screen.
-Haha later joined the main cast of the third season of Nonstop, a sitcom about a group of college students and their friends and family.
-He remained a part of the cast up until 2003 which managed to gain him recognition for his acting and comedy skills.
-Haha later became the producer and presenter for his own radio show with MC Mong, known as Haha and Mong's Journey in 2004 for SBS Power FM.
+He then was cast in the third season of Nonstop, a sitcom about a group of college students and their friends and family.
+He remained a part of the cast until 2003, allowing him to showcase his acting and comedy skills.
+Haha then became the producer and presenter on his own radio show with MC Mong, known as Haha and Mong's Journey in 2004 for SBS Power FM.